ajwdewit/WOFOST_crop_parameters/README.rst

 How to use the parameter files
 ------------------------------

+**Important Notice**
+    Some people are reading WOFOST parameter files with R using: ``read_yaml(file = file_yaml)``

+    However, by default R does not respect the Anchors and Aliases that are used to overwrite certain parameters for different crop varieties.
+You have to explicitly use:
+    ``read_yaml(file = file_yaml, merge.precedence = "override")``
+    To get the appropriate values for varieties.

 The crop parameter files have been designed to work with the Python Crop Simulation Environment (`PCSE`_) which provides a DataProvider that can directly use the YAML crop parameter files.
 From PCSE 6.0 onward it is required to provide the WOFOST model object as input for the YAMLCropDataProvider.
 This